SystemSpace/Compendium/compendium.rst

 Is it possible to retain memories across Systems?
   Yes.

+Can we opt out of retaining memories?
+Is it possible to retain only particular memories?
+  Yes.
+You can opt out of particular memories.

 How is the soul stored if not in the brain?
   It can be stored as executable data in a Solar5-compliant computer.